vedro-universe/vedro-docs/docs/basics/assertions-and-reporting.md

 ## Reporting: Readable and Customizable

-By default, Vedro uses the **RichReporter** — a powerful, highly customizable reporter that adds structure, color, and metadata to your test output.
+By default, Vedro uses the **RichReporter**: a powerful, highly customizable reporter that adds structure, color, and metadata to your test output.

 ### Show Timings